civican/legisinfo/42-1/bills/S-238/bill_text.md

-# Bill S-238: An Act to amend the Fisheries Act and the Wild Animal and Plant Protection and Regulation of International and Interprovincial Trade Act (importation and exportation of shark fins)
+# Bill S-238: An Act to amend the Fisheries Act and the Wild Animal and Plant Protection and Regulation of International and Interprovincial Trade Act (importation of shark fins)

+**Sponsor**: Senator MacDonald

 ## Summary

 This enactment amends the `Fisheries Act` to prohibit the practice of shark finning.

-It also amends the `Wild Animal and Plant Protection and Regulation of International and Interprovincial Trade Act` to prohibit the importation into and exportation from Canada of shark fins or parts of shark fins that are not attached to a carcass, or any derivatives of shark fins.
+It also amends the `Wild Animal and Plant Protection and Regulation of International and Interprovincial Trade Act` to prohibit the importation in Canada of shark fins that are not attached to the shark carcass.

 Whereas in 1994 the Canadian Government banned shark finning — namely, the practice of removing the fins from live sharks and discarding the remainder of the sharks while at sea — in Canadian fisheries waters and with respect to Canadian licensed vessels fishing outside of Canada's exclusive economic zone;